-7.1 Customer engagement and insight
+7.1 Stakeholder engagement and insight

 We will work with energy companies, consumer groups, scheme participants and other stakeholders to ensure that schemes are delivered in the most economical and consumer-conscious ways possible.
-We will do this through a range of mediums, providing stakeholders with the opportunity to give us feedback while keeping them informed about latest developments.
+We will do this through a range of mediums, while keeping stakeholders informed about latest developments and giving them the opportunity to send us feedback.